 - Wildkin sleeping mats and sleeping bags are also FR free.

-- Other sleeping bags that are FR free are Holy Lamb Organics (but they use cotton), Kelty, Wiggy’s, and the down quilts by Jacks ‘R’ Better.
+- Other sleeping bags that are FR free are Holy Lamb Organics, Kelty, Wiggy’s, the down quilts by Jacks ‘R’ Better, and Lucky Sheep.

 Unconventional Tents for the Extremely Sensitive